Chronic Illness Support

 Meeting other students with similar chronic conditions can aid in managing feelings of isolation and hopelessness.
 We provide the following services to connect students:

-- Our Community Health Nurse connects students to others with similar diagnosis.
+- A Health Resource Nurse can connect students to others with similar diagnosis.
 Students who have connected to each other in the past include students with cancer, Hodgkin's disease, diabetics and Crohn's disease.

 About Chronic Illnesses or Chronic Medical Conditions